sveljko/sveljko.github.io/_posts/2019-02-20-exception_ergonomics.md

 context) to display an appropriate message to the user, informing her that her command failed so she can decide what to do next.
-It was also the least amount of effort, as it was done in a few lines of code, rather in one of a about hundred commands, amounting to hundreds of lines of code.
+It was also the least amount of effort, as it was done in a few lines of code, rather than few in each of hundreds commands, amounting to more than thousand lines of code.

 But, for the whole-configuration commands, this was obviously not good.